electron/update-electron-app/README.md

 ## What happens?

-Once you've called `updateElectronApp` as documented above, that's it!
+Once you've called `updateElectron.setup()` as documented above, that's it!
 Here's what happens by default:

 - Your app will check for updates at startup, then every ten minutes.
 This interval is [configurable](#API).
 - No need to wait for your app's `ready` event; the module figures that out.